svenbrill/tbeam-helium-mapper/README.md

 Ensure the unit has good power, using a charged LiIon cell for power.
 It needs to stay on for 15 minutes or more without interruption.

 If you see a blinking Red LED from the GPS, but the Mapper software does not have a fix, reporting `*** NO GPS ***`, then there is a software issue between the ESP32 and GPS.
 You can debug this further by selecting `USB GPS` from the menu and inspecting the NMEA sentences from the GPS to the UART console.
-You may also run Ublox tools this way, such as U-Center to study the GPS module behiavor.
+You may also run Ublox tools this way, such as U-Center to study the GPS module behavior.

 If `USB GPS` does not relay any NMEA sentences from the unit, then something is wrong in unusual ways.
 Reset the board and ensure that "GPS Connected" is shown during boot.
 It is not common for GPS modules to be defective, so keep trying different things and ask `#mappers` for ideas.